 Selected research to date

 Eichstadt, T. J., Castilleja, N., Jakubowitz, M., & Wallace, A. (2013, November).
-Standardized assessment via telepractice: qualitative review and survey data.
-Paper presented at the annual meeting of the American-Speech-Language-Hearing Association, Chicago, IL.
+Standardized assessment via telepractice: Qualitative review and survey data [Paper presentation].
+Annual meeting of the American-Speech-Language-Hearing Association, Chicago, IL United States.

 Temple, V., Drummond, C., Valiquette, S., & Jozsvai, E. (2010).
 A comparison of intellectual assessments over video conferencing and in‐person for individuals with ID: preliminary data.
 Journal of Intellectual Disability Research, 54(6), 573-577.

 Please refer to the following studies regarding the appropriateness of neuropsychological assessment via computer or other electronic means:

 Brearly, T. W., Shura, R. D., Martindale, S. L., Lazowski, R. A., Luxton, D. D., Shenal, B. V., & Rowland, J. A. (2017).
 Neuropsychological test administration by videoconference: a systematic review and meta-analysis.
 Neuropsychology review, 27(2), 174-186.